 Celebrating the career and community achievements of myself and the other Fellows; I personally have encouraged friends I've made through PRSA to apply and participate, because I want them to be honored for their successes and for dealing with budget hassles, difficult executives, aggressive media, demanding coworkers...and the many wonderful people, organizations and publics who benefited from their work.
 Our society values credentials and achievement.
 I am always pleased and proud to use Fellows status as an opportunity to promote public relations, PRSA and my fellow Fellows, especially with others who are unaware of the profession.
 What do you know today that wish you'd known when you started your career?
 Don't do PR until you are at least 30 years of age and have dealt with Real Life.
 What's the best advice related to public relations practice that you ever received?
 Never stop learning, stay involved with all generations, share your knowledge and experience.

-Linda P. Walton, APR, Fellow PRSA Class of 2001

-President, The Walton Group, Inc.
+Linda P. Walton, APR, Fellow PRSA Class of 2001 President, The Walton Group, Inc.

-Residence when inducted: Utah

-Current residence: Utah
+Residence when inducted: Utah Current residence: Utah What is the most rewarding thing about being a Fellow?

 I had been involved with the Society of Professional Journalists all through school and then as a journalist.
 As I switched careers, it was good to have a fraternal association.
+Today and tomorrow

 Many things have changed since I graduated in 1976.
 No internet, cell phones, etc. at that time.
 I do wish that PRSA would focus on continuing education to keep professionals up to speed with changes in the industry and/or isolation.
 I graduated with a degree in Journalism with a PR focus.
 Now, as a faculty member in the Communication Department at Utah Valley University, there is a larger gap between journalism and public relations - hence the problem.
 We're in this together.
 Ethics should know no boundaries.

-Nancy Wiser, APR, Fellow PRSA Class of 2002

-President, Wiser Strategies

-Residence when inducted: Kentucky

-Current residence: Kentucky

-Prior to your induction, what were your expectations of membership in the College of Fellows?
+Nancy Wiser, APR, Fellow PRSA Class of 2002 President, Wiser Strategies Residence when inducted: Kentucky Current residence: Kentucky Prior to your induction, what were your expectations of membership in the College of Fellows?
 How has that aligned with reality?

-For me, it was a personal goal, to demonstrate to myself that I had reached a higher level of performance and achievement consummate with my years of experience
+For me, it was a personal goal, to demonstrate to myself that I had reached a higher level of performance and achievement consummate with my years of experience and education.
+It continues to be a both a source of humility and pride that I am in such an esteemed group.
+What is the most rewarding thing about being a Fellow?